Alignak-monitoring-contrib/alignak-module-ws/README.rst

 If an error is detected, the `_status` property is not 'OK' and a `_issues` array property will report the detected error(s).

 The `/host/host_name` can be used to target the host.
 If a `name` property is present in the JSON data then this property will take precedence over the `host_name` in the endpoint.

-**Note** that the returned items are always sorted to get the most recent first

 Send external command